Lizzy Savetsky: Pro-Israel activism

+According to Savetsky, an Israeli friend asked her to respond to growing anti-semitism during the May 2021 Israel–Palestine crisis.
+In response, she started posting pro-Israel content as well as content about Judaism on her social media accounts.
+Savetsky has stated that she lost social media followers and her manager as a result.

+After the October 7 attacks, Savetsky posted in support of the Gaza war.
+To advocate for the Israeli hostages taken by Palestinian armed groups from Israel, she walked through New York City in blood-stained clothing and interviewed their families.
+She also posted about the pro-Palestine college protests and antisemitism on college campuses.
+By February 2024, she had 350,000 followers on Instagram.

-In 2024, Savetsky received a citation from New York City Mayor Eric Adams for her efforts in combating antisemitism.
+In March 2024, Savetsky told The Times of Israel that her primary goal is to increase Jewish pride rather than attempt to change the minds of antisemitic people, saying: "The best reaction to antisemitism is to be unapologetically Jewish".
+Later that year, Savetsky received a citation from New York City Mayor Eric Adams for her efforts in combating antisemitism.
 The honor was presented at the annual Hanukkah celebration hosted at Gracie Mansion.
 In January 2025, she was named as a contender for the role of U.S. Special Envoy to Monitor and Combat Antisemitism in the Second cabinet of Donald Trump by the New York Post.
 She also received the "Voice of Iron" award at a ceremony held at the Knesset in Jerusalem, Israel.
 The Knesset, Israel's national legislature, presented the award to honor her efforts in defending Israel and amplifying its voice during the Israel-Hamas War.